-Information on accommodations for LEP students can be found in the New York State Testing Program's 2008 School Administrator's Manual for Public and Nonpublic Schools.
+Information on accommodations for LEP students can be found in the New York State Testing Program's 2009 School Administrator's Manual for Public and Nonpublic Schools.
+Note that testing accommodations may be provided to former LEP students who were identified as English language proficient based on their scores on one of the two most recent administrations of the New York State English as a Second Language Achievement Test (NYSESLAT) in spring 2007 or spring 2008.